cockroachlabs-field/spring-petclinic-rest/migration-to-quarkus.md

 20. Removed in tests : SpringBootTest , ContextConfiguration, WebAppConfiguration
 21. Added QuarkusTest
 22. Removed tests classes for JDBCN and SpringDataJPA
+23. Migrated REST tests to RestAssured and Junit 5

 ## TODO